lindleyw/autonav/readme.txt

 wp-content/uploads directory (2011/07/image.jpg).

-* The post/page Thumbnail ("Featured Image") as set in WordPress (assuming your theme supports them).
+* The post/page Thumbnail ("Featured Image") as set in WordPress (assuming your theme supports them -- see next question on how to enable theme support).

 * The attached image with the lowest Order as chosen in the Gallery tab of the attachment dialog.